robertfrosty/shift-yt-optimizer/README.md

 -Hides all watched YouTube videos only on the youtube.com website.
 Tested and working pages include the homepage, user's channels, playlists, watching a video, search results page, and the explore/trending pages.

 -'Work Mode' : Predefine a list of channels/tags that you would like to allow videos from, and hide everything else.
 Great for work in a professional setting, or teachers who don't want to create multiple accounts.
+Can only show videos that contain matching keywords, or can only show videos that DO NOT contain matching keywords. [still testing, although I haven't found any bugs so far]

 # Coming Soon